diegolax/CSS_360_Project_1/elaines_section.md

 and hires, this model is the best for having a mixed-skill team.
 This model also allows feedback from the customer and can constantly improve the final product.

+## 2. Dental office site

+I also believe that the **Agile Model** is the best fit for this process for this situation because of how flexible and user-focused this model can be.
+It's also perfect for evolving the software as we go along and wants to continue adding more features in the future.
+Agile Model allows more flexibility and udpates.